 For the first time in 15 years, doctors and scientists are making changes to the Diagnostic and Statistical Manual of Mental Disorders, or the DSM.
-This encyclopedic manual is a guide to all mental disorders, and intended to be used by all health care professionals to classify and treat mental disorders.
+This encyclopedic manual is a guide to all mental disorders and is intended to be used by all health care professionals to classify and treat mental disorders.
 One of the most controversial sections of the manual is that which applies and classifies mental disorders in children.
 In this revision, those diseases will be revisited, and in some cases, new ones might be added.

 Why is this significant?
 When a mental disorder in children is officially recognized, it can affect a child’s entire life, because diagnosis is often followed by very powerful drugs.
 And the drugs used to treat these illnesses have very serious side effects, especially in children.
 In America, doctors have no problem prescribing these drugs.
 In fact, psychiatric drugs are among the most prescribed in this country, with $40 billion being spent on three categories of psychiatric drugs alone: antipsychotics, antidepressants, and medicines to treat ADHD.